DreamYuanStarSoul/AndroidHealthcareAppDevelopment/***Others.md

-##Put activities into Menifest after you implement them!
+##Put activities into Menifest as you create them!

 ##Print log?
 Use println() instead of print()

-#Best approach for clicking buttons
+##Best approach for clicking buttons

 Create an individual listener for each button
 ```